obassett/100-days-of-code/log.md

 **Thoughts:**:  It was interesting to read that [-1:] would return the last value of a list, and that if it was an empty list it would return an empty value rather than an exception.
 However meant that it was returning a list object rather than the string element.
 This took me a while to figure out that it was the : causing that.

 **Link to work:** [Twitter Analysis (https://github.com/obassett/twitter-analysis)]

+### Day 5:July 16, 2018
+#####

+**Today's Progress**:  Started working freeCodeCamp since I need to learn some front-end stuff.
+Did the Basic HTML and HTML5 activities and then started on the Basic CSS and did the first few activities

+**Thoughts:**:  CSS was brand new when I last touched HTML... it has been a while.

+**Link to work:** N/A today since it was all on freecodecamp